-Fig. 22: Step 1: Select Exon fields to be added to the query
+Fig. 21: Step 1: Select Exon fields to be added to the query

 The Query Overview shows the query in progress, with four fields and two constraints.
-The additional exon fields have been added to the Fields selected for output section.
 Also notice that a third type of icon, a blue square, appears next to a couple of the attributes.
 Clicking on a blue square icon next to an attribute brings up a window where the query Join Style may be modified.
 Click on the blue square icon next to Exon collection to bring up the Switch Join Style window.
 The default option is Show only Genes if they have a Exon.
 Change this to Show all Genes and show Exons if they are present and click Add to query.